Soul Mining: Critical reception

 The album was well received on its release.
 Don Watson of NME said, "In days when the pop song has been reduced to the reiteration of catch-phrases, Matt Johnson flexes a rare literary flair.
 More importantly he has the command of music's immense possibilities to carry them through without self-indulgence.
 Ignore this LP if you must, but you'll be ignoring one of the year's rare heart-stopping moments."
 In Melody Maker Steve Sutherland said, "As you return to Soul Mining again and again, there will be times when you discover it was the last thing you really wanted to do.
 It will sound mawkish, almost absurd, like a voice crying wolf over and over ...
 Then again, there'll be times when it will sound obscenely close to the bone, as if [Johnson] were invading and defiling your most private thoughts and emotions ...
 In other words, you'll use Soul Mining as a barometer to your day and if that's the principal function of great pop, then surely Soul Mining is great pop."
 Dave Henderson of Sounds called the album "a classic slice of everyman's everyday music, ready made for the radio, the dancefloor and those thoughtful interludes late at night".
 In Record Mirror Jim Reid wrote that Johnson was "not always able to find a soundtrack to complement his lyrical angst" but that "if Soul Mining is not the complete Matt Johnson it is an intriguing first taste".

 In the US, Kurt Loder of Rolling Stone praised Johnson's "sense of structure and his unerring ear for sonic definition" and highlighted "Uncertain Smile" and the "entirely gorgeous piano solo by the exceptionally talented Holland", but had reservations about the "obsessively self-absorbed lyrics...
 Youthful angst and anomie are fine in their place, but not all over the place."
 However, Loder concluded, "Johnson creates pop music with an agreeably individual stamp: In the current sea of synth-pop sludge, Soul Mining stands out".
+Cashbox thought that the tracks on the album were "unique, blending a wide variety of instrumentation to produce cuts that are individually distinctive."